BreezeLeave

 Four situations cover almost every external HR setup we see.

 • Outsourced HR provider.
-A third-party firm handles all HR operations for one country or one entity.
-The provider's assigned coordinator needs HR access to that scope only.
+A third-party firm handles all HR operations for one or more countries.
+The provider's assigned coordinator gets External HR access to those countries only.

 • Regional office coordinator.
 A local office manager handles approvals and balance questions for their office while doing their main job.
-HR-scoped access for their country, nothing more.
+External HR access for their country, nothing more.

-• Compliance auditor with limited scope.
-An external auditor reviewing one country's leave records gets read-only HR-scoped access for the audit period, then is offboarded.
+• Country-specific compliance reviewer.
+A reviewer working on one country's leave records gets External HR access for that country during the review period, then is offboarded.

 Each of these wants the same permission set with a different scope.
 The broader role-by-role view is in our role-based permissions matrix.
 For the multi-country setup that makes this scoping necessary, see the multi-country leave management use case.